Rothfive/Tortoise_cloud/Training.md

 * `Whisper Backend`: which Whisper backend to use.
 Currently supporting:
 	- `openai/whisper`: the default, GPU backed implementation.
     - `lightmare/whispercpp`: an additional implementation.
 Leverages WhisperCPP with python bindings, lighter model sizes, and CPU backed.
+    	+ **!**NOTE**!**: whispercpp is practically Linux only, as it requires a compiling environment that won't kick you in the balls like MSVC would on Windows.
 * `Whisper Model`: whisper model to transcribe against.
 Larger models boast more accuracy, at the cost of longer processing time, and VRAM comsumption.
 	- **!**NOTE**!**: the large model allegedly has problems with timestamps, moreso than the medium one.